odoochain/odoochain-build/README.md

 Odoo Development
 ================

-The Mint System Odoo development environment.
+This is the [Mint System](https://www.mint-system.ch/) Odoo development environment.

 This projects provides a highly opinionated way to develop Odoo and Odoo modules.
 It supports the following scenarios: